 Data roaming vs. data eSIM: Which is better?

 |Does it share data with other devices?

 Using data roaming with an eSIM doesn’t cost you extra, nor is there a surprise bill.
 When you buy a data eSIM, you use data roaming to improve coverage and enjoy your data in the destinations you plan to visit.

 In some cases, the data is unlimited, depending on the plan you choose, and in some cases, you can share your data with other devices.
 Still, both data roaming and eSIM are easy to use, but what differentiates them is the price you will pay, the ease of use, and the advantages that we will explain shortly.

 Alternatives to avoid data roaming

 There are different ways to have internet without having to pay roaming fees.
-You can choose between an eSIM card, prepaid SIM cards, renting a pocket WiFi, or looking for free WiFi hotspots in the cities you are going to visit – you decide!
+You can choose between an eSIM card, prepaid SIM cards, renting a Pocket WiFi, or looking for free WiFi hotspots in the cities you will visit – you decide!

 Advantages of Holafly eSIMs for travelers

 - No matter where you are, you will always have an eSIM with data at your fingertips.

 - You will get internet in more than 160 destinations at standard rates.